callnow

 • Improvement in Cash Flow: Early tax savings can improve cash flow, supporting debt reduction or business reinvestment.

-• Asset Replacement: Timely asset replacement planning can be facilitated by faster depreciation, which can yield more insightful data.
+• Asset Replacement: Faster depreciation can facilitate timely asset replacement planning and yield more insightful data.

 • Financial Reporting: It provides a more accurate picture of how an asset’s value and utility deteriorate over time.